Class Action Staff

 Diana González, Associate Trainer

-Diana González, M.A., an educational trainer, consultant, and coach.
+Diana González, M.A., is an educational trainer, consultant, and coach.
 She creates powerful learning environments and assists others in designing inclusive learning environments and experiences for social change.
 She has worked in restorative justice, mediation centers, and public and private schools.
-Whether the topic is about creating inclusive teams, how to unionize, exploring class/classism, gender beyond the binary, or how to have a rocking meeting, she brings seriousness and dedication to it all..
+Whether the topic is about creating inclusive teams, how to unionize, exploring class/classism, gender beyond the binary, or how to have a rocking meeting, she brings seriousness and dedication to it all.
 Location: Burlington, VT

 Jennifer Ladd, Co-Founder and Senior Trainer

-Shane Lloyd, Associate Trainer
+Shane Lloyd, Senior Trainer

 Denise Moorehead, Associate Trainer

 Born into a lower middle class family, Denise Moorehead was raised in Western Massachusetts as an only child for 11 years.
 Her parents, both “strivers” increased their educational and earning power in conjunction with opportunities previously unavailable to African-Americans thanks to the civil rights movement.
 They were able to offer Denise dance and instrument lessons, summer camp, French camp and more.
 As a young child, she was often in the company of upper middle class children in these settings and working class and lower middle children in her neighborhood.
 Her parents prepared her to fit in with all groups.
 Today, Denise is a marketing, communications and training strategist working with nonprofits and small businesses as the principal of Moorehead Creative Solutions.
 She recently cofounded UU Class Conversations, which provides training and organizing support to Unitarian Universalist congregations and organizations working to make the denomination more class-inclusive.
 Location: Boston, MA